suthaharan/react-redux-toolkit/README.md

    action     { type: 'biscuit/restocked', payload: 1 }
    next state { cake: { numOfCakes: 11 }, biscuit: { numOfBiscuits: 14 } }
 ```

+### ASYNC actions with Redux Toolkit
+* Will need axios library to call in external API's
+* We make use of createAsyncThunk function which accepts action type as first argument and callback as the second argument.
+Callback function will contain the async logic and will return a promise. createAsyncThunk will dispatch the promise lifecycle actions which we can listen to using extraReducers
+* Lifecycle includes pending (when request is made), fulfilled (when request succceed) and rejected (when there is error)
+* Within each reducer function we can perform the necessary state transition
+* Within the slice, export the reducer as the default export and fetchUsers function as the named export
+* In store.js, attach the reducer to the store and in index dispatch the action
+* createAsyncThunk under the hood makes uses of the redux-thunk library
+* redux-thunk is applied as middleware to the store under the hood and everything else is abstracted.
+You can inspect the node_modules to see the libraries installed